OFFICER ELECTIONS

 The Election Post Office Box will be checked by a member of the elections committee at 4pm on the following dates: TBD.
 The Post Office is located at 135 N Center St, Mesa AZ 85201.

-Ballots will be prepared on November 28th at 10am at the union’s office in Tempe, Arizona.
+Ballots will be prepared on March 26th at 10am at the union’s office in Tempe, Arizona.

-Ballots will be retrieved on December 18th at 11am and will be counted at the union’s office in Tempe, Arizona.
+Ballots will be retrieved on April 16th at 11am and will be counted at the union’s office in Tempe, Arizona.

 Observers planning to be in attendance at any of the above activity should contact the Elections Committee at elections@locali60.org for further instructions.